solana-developers/solana-depin-examples/led-switch/README.md

 Now you can also copy and print the QR codes and glue them somewhere next to the LED for example.

+## Deploy

+Since you dont want to run ngrok everytime it makes sense to deploy the app.
+Either on the raspberry itself or on for example vercel.com.

 ## Where to go from here